 Several HYPE applications are used as demonstrators in on-going research and development projects to train users and collect feedback on existing services.
 Some examples are given below:

-- The interactive maps and graphs from Hypeweb for climate change in Europe are used by European collaborative project AQUACLEW (ERA4CS Grant 690462), to improve the co-creation process, data tailoring and evaluation metrics when developing climate services.
-AQUACLEW brings together nine organisations from across Europe.
-Take a guided tour HERE and give us feedback for co-design!
+- The interactive maps and graphs from Hypeweb for climate change in Europe were used by European collaborative project AQUACLEW (ERA4CS Grant 690462), to improve the co-creation process, data tailoring and evaluation metrics when developing climate services.

 The HYPE climate-change impact data for Europe has been further refined to assess the impact of various scenarios, combining the effects of societal evolution and measure programmes for nutrient reduction in the Baltic Sea.
 The Baltic is suffering from eutrophication and surrounding countries have agreed on collaborative efforts so save the sea.
 Several research projects have used the HYPE data to explore and communicate results with policy makers in the region.
 The results presented here were produced (2018) with funding from BONUS, the joint Baltic Sea research and development programme (Art 185) and national research councils, through SOILS2SEA and MIRACLE projects, each one embracing 5-10 research institutes in the region.